alexhsamuel/data/ontology.md

 - A **counting index** maps array positions from consecutive integers.

-- A **label index** effectively inverts an array of distinct values to determine positions.
-Each value in the array maps to its position.
+- A **label index** effectively inverts a category type to determine positions.
+  Each value in the array maps to its position in the category array.

 - A **multidimensional index** is the Cartesian product of one or more indexes.